Specializing in Spanish Celtic, the music of Galicia, Asturias, and Cantabria

 Celtic Nations - England (Cornwall), France (Brittany), Ireland, Isle of Man, Scotland, Spain (northern regions), Wales

 Celt Iberia has evolved from Spain's Celtic past.
-The provinces of Galicia and Asturias, in particular, have their own music and dance forms, and regional dialects of Spanish: Galego and Asturianu.
+The provinces of Galicia and Asturias, in particular, and the other northern regions, have their own music and dance forms, and regional dialects of Spanish: Galego and Asturianu.

 In the 19th and early 20th Centuries, the basis of Spanish Celtic was the "gaita and tamboril," the Spanish bagpipe and drum.
 This music was performed at public festivals, ceremonies, government and private functions, funerals, and other events.
 Spanish Celtic music evolved to include bagpipes, the zanfona (hurdy gurdy), flutes, voice, violin, percussion, and other instruments, whose histories go back further than the Middle Ages.
 Today there are many groups in Spain dedicated to preserving and expanding this music throughout Spain and the world.